c410-f3r/wtx/wtx-docs/src/environment-variables/README.md

 # Environment Variables

-`EnvVars` allows the insertion of environment variables into a custom structure where the name of the fields match the name of the variables. `.env` files are also supported but they should be restricted to development environments.
+The `EnvVars` structure allows the insertion of environment variables into a custom container where the name of the fields match the name of the variables. `.env` files are also supported but they should be restricted to development environments.

 The unsafe `std::env::set_var` function is not invoked due to concerns about concurrent access, therefore, direct usage of `std::env::var` is not recommended unless: